 Ease of Use

-As I tested audio book services, I looked for those with apps that meet most listening needs.
-The majority of the apps I reviewed have variable playback speed, so you can adjust the narration to your desired pace.
+As we tested audiobook services, we looked for those with apps that meet most listening needs.
+The majority of the apps we reviewed have variable playback speed, so you can adjust the narration to your desired pace.
 They also have sleep timers, which automatically shut off the book after a set amount of time.
 This is particularly helpful if you like listening to audio books as you fall asleep.

 Getting around in an audio book is easy.
 Most books players let you drag the slider anywhere within a track.
 You can also usually navigate to the beginnings of the chapters, and quite a few have a default jump feature, which lets you skip backward or forward in a story at a set interval, usually about 30 seconds.
 Apps that let you customize the jump length are more user-friendly.
 All of these tools are essential and make a huge difference in an app’s usability.

 It’s nice to stream books directly to your phone because you don’t have to download them and take up valuable memory space on your device.
 When this option is available, most people prefer connecting to Wi-Fi to avoid expensive overages on their data plans.
 The best sites offer both download and streaming options.

 Some of the sites let you listen directly on your computer, which is nice if you’re trying to save the battery on your device.
 These services also make it easy to sync up your accounts so you can use different platforms to listen to content without having to search for your spot in your audio book when you switch devices.